Codecademy/docs/content/ai/concepts/search-algorithms/terms/AI_Hll_Climbing/hill-climbing.md

   - 'paths/paths/machine-learning-ai-engineering-foundations'
 ---

-**Hill Climbing** Search Algorithm is a local search algorithm used for optimization problems.
+The **hill climbing** search algorithm is a local search algorithm used for optimization problems.
 It is designed to find the highest point or the best solution within a given search space by iteratively exploring neighboring solutions.
-This documentation provides an overview of the algorithm, its usage, and its limitations.

 ## Algorithm Overview